-Our audit procedures, which are designed primarily to enable us to form an opinion on your financial statements, were carried out in accordance with International Standards on Auditing (UK).
-Our work combines substantive procedures involving direct verification of balances and transactions, including obtaining confirmations from third parties where we considered this to be necessary, with a review of certain financial systems and controls.
+Our audit procedures, which are designed primarily to enable us to form an opinion on the financial statements, were carried out in accordance with International Standards on Auditing (UK).
+We performed the entire audit of the entity whose operations are wholly in the UK.

+Our work comprised predominantly substantive procedures involving direct verification of balances and transactions, including obtaining confirmations from third parties where we considered this to be necessary.